Multi-Objective Gradient Descent (MGDA)

 - Reduces multi-objective to single-objective; simple to implement.

-- Fatal flaw: fixed $\lambda$ cannot reach non-convex regions of the Pareto front.
+- Fatal flaw: fixed cannot reach non-convex regions of the Pareto front.
 Only convex combinations of extreme points are reachable.

 See Pareto Front Geometry and Scalarization Methods for the convex-hull argument.